 As I mentioned when I published the Dutch Peach Cake, we have struggled with the name “Dutch Peach/ Apple Cake” because while my Grandmother always called it a “Dutch Peach/ Apple Cake” but it’s not a cake in the traditional sense.

-Let me explain… It’s a simple 7 ingredient pastry crust (reminiscent of a shortbread crust) that’s low in sugar (only a few tablespoons!) and low in butter (only 1/3 cup) and so yummy.
+It’s a simple 7 ingredient pastry crust (reminiscent of a shortbread crust) that’s low in sugar (only a few tablespoons!) and low in butter (only 1/3 cup) and so yummy.
 The pastry dough is gently pressed into the bottom and around the edges of a pie pan or even a rimmed baking sheet.
-Then the peaches are pressed in to the dough.
+Then the fruit is pressed into the dough.
 Topped with a dash of cinnamon sugar and baked to perfection!

 And it’s not thick… you can see here, the cake part is thin and you are really tasting the apples!